czim/laravel-listify/README.md

 $ composer require czim/laravel-listify
 ```

 ## Usage

+For general functionality the original Listify interface is largely the same.
+For reference, see [the original documentation](https://github.com/lookitsatravis/listify).

+Some exceptions apply:

+- You may now use a `callable` scope, which may return any string to be used in a (raw) `where` clause.
+The original limitations to Listify string scopes apply.
+However, `null` is now an acceptable scope that will keep or remove the record from any list (its `position` will remain `NULL`).
+- You may now use nullable and null foreign keys for BelongsTo scopes.
+A record without the relevant foreign key will not be added to a list.

 Although it is not required, you may make models that use the trait implement the `ListifyInterface` for your own purposes.

+## Differences with the original Listify

+There is no `attach` artisan command supplied; you are expected to handle your `position` column migrations yourself.

+The exceptions that do get thrown have been simplified. `InvalidArgumentException`, `UnexpectedValueException` and `BadMethodCallException` are thrown instead of custom exceptions.
+Exceptions are no longer thrown for 'null scope' or 'null foreign key', since these are now expected and allowed.
+Models with an effective 'null scope' will now silently be excluded from lists.

+Note that this package has been tested with the original listify PHPUnit tests and passes them where behavior has not intentionally changed.

+Finally, this trait may be used with inheritance (because its base scope is `protected` rather than `private`).
+You can make a 'BaseListifyModel' and extend that to avoid code (or setup) duplication.

 ## Contributing